18 items found

 iKUDU aims to contribute to developing a contextualised South African concept of internationalisation of the curriculum, which will be embedded in the broad context of curriculum transformation.

 This project is a collaboration between Walter Sisulu University, Coventry University and Stellenbosch University.
-The project is focused on enhancing staff doctoral capacity training and expertise
+The project is focused on enhancing staff doctoral capacity training and expertise for underrepresented groups in South Africa.

 An ASEAN interdisciplinary network to promote access and inclusion of disabled students in higher education